snowplow/documentation/docs/understanding-tracking-design/managing-your-data-structures/ui/json-editor/index.md

 ![](images/image-7.png)

-The versioning modal dialog will appear, at this point you have three options:
+The versioning dialog will appear, at this point you have three options:

 - Increment a minor version to indicate a non-breaking change to the schema.
 In our example, this would increment the schema to from `1-0-1` to `1-0-2`.
 - Increment a major version to indicate a breaking change to the schema.
 In our example, this would increment the schema from `1-0-1` to `2-0-0`.